Federal Budget 2026-27

 The benefits of collecting their data not only help businesses who will be formally reporting, but it can help mid-sized businesses adapt to customer expectations, attract new customers aligned with sustainability goals, and stay ahead of the omnipresent sustainability curve.
 Reporting obligations drive positive action, and mid-sized and family businesses have the opportunity to forge ahead before they’re required to report.

 At a macro level, Australia has some unique sustainability challenges such as extreme weather events and natural disasters.
-The Government should invest in businesses who are coming up with long-term solutions for sustainability change, including the collaboration between sustainability experts and indigenous communities to help come up with long-terms solutions for natural disaster events.
+The Government should invest in businesses who are coming up with long-term solutions for sustainability change, including the collaboration between sustainability experts and first nations communities to help come up with long-terms solutions for natural disaster events.

 The upcoming Federal Budget might provide relief for family and mid-sized businesses to address their ESG requirements.
 To prepare, mid-sized and family businesses should proactively collect their ESG data.
 While this process can be costly, government-led investment in automation and innovation will enable cost-effective data capture, allowing businesses to strategically plan their broader ESG initiatives.